 Note: Consider taking a foundation course to satisfy the academic requirements of the Australian high school qualification.
 They are intensive courses, often known as bridging studies, that will help you meet admission criteria.
 Most higher education institutions offer these, and they generally last a year.

-Here is a list of Australian university with free application for admission for international students planning to study in Australia:
+Here is a list of Australian universities with free application for admission for international students planning to study in Australia:

 University of South Australia (UniSA)